foo-software/ghost-graphql/packages/ghost-graphql/README.md

 Below are steps to get started with a custom implementation.
 If you're looking to spin up a standalone server, check out the [guide here](packages/ghost-graphql-server#quick-start) instead.

 - Determine the [API URL per the docs](https://ghost.org/docs/api/v3/content/#url).
-You'll need to set this value as [`GHOST_API_URL` environment variable](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql#environment-variables).
+You'll need to set this value as [`GHOST_URL` environment variable](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql#environment-variables).
 - Create and retrieve your [API key per the docs](https://ghost.org/docs/api/v3/content/#key).
 You'll need to set this value as [`GHOST_API_KEY` environment variable](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql#environment-variables).
 - Use the [custom implementation example](#custom-implementation-example) as a guide and / or simply peek around the code starting with the [exports](src/index.ts).
 You can import resolvers, data sources, etc.